 Worry – Similar to fear and anxiety was worrying.
 It manifested by overthinking about a problem, rather than trusting the Lord.

 Discouragement – As you can see, there was an interconnectedness within my sin constellation.
 Multiple sin patterns intersected and interacted with each other.
 It is no wonder I became discouraged and sought comfort through eating.

 Self-Righteousness – At the core of my idol factory was self-righteousness–a greater than/better than attitude.
 Christ came for the broken, not those who pretended to be strong by seeking self-reliant means to keep up pretenses.
 The Lord prefers the weak, not those who are so arrogant that they will not humble themselves before Him.

 Arrogance – See self-righteousness.

-Spiritual blindness – Not biblically responding to my sin list spoke to my spiritual blindness (Hebrews 5:12-14).
+Spiritual Blindness – Not biblically responding to my sin list spoke of my spiritual blindness (Hebrews 5:12-14).

-Lack of empathy – Jesus faced temptation in every way like us, which enabled Him to be a sympathizing Savior (Hebrews 4:14-15).
-The more I engaged my personal struggles, the more I can empathize with other strugglers, even though our struggles may be different.
+Lack of Empathy – Jesus faced temptation in every way like us, which enabled Him to be a sympathizing Savior (Hebrews 4:14-15).
+The more I engaged my struggles, the more I can empathize with other strugglers, even though our struggles may be different.